atanasster/storybook/addons/controls/README.md

 ### Smart controls options
-- **include** an array of property names that allows you to select only a subset of the smart control properties to be displayd
+- **include** an array of property names that allows you to select only a subset of the smart control properties to be displayed

 ```js
 onlyColors.story = {